Annular Jet Pump CFD: A Fluent Guide to No-Moving-Parts Pumping

 Given the reported efficiency of 0.115 (11.5%), this suggests that there’s significant room for optimization while the pump is operational.
 The relatively low efficiency might be due to energy losses during mixing, wall friction, or suboptimal geometry design.
 Further analysis and potential design modifications could be explored to improve the pump’s performance.

-Figure 4: Turbulence kinetic energy distribution reaching approximately 0.09 m²/s² in the mixing region
+Figure 4: Turbulence kinetic energy distribution in the Jet Pump CFD analysis, highlighting the mixing region where momentum transfer occurs.

 We pride ourselves on presenting unique products at CFDLAND.
 We stand out for our scientific rigor and validity.
 Our products are not based on guesswork or theoretical assumptions like many others.
 Instead, most of our products are validated using experimental or numerical data from valued scientific journals.
 Even if direct validation isn’t possible, we build our models and assumptions on the latest research, typically using reference articles to approximate reality.